perfectdarkmode1/davidvargasxyz.github.io/content/booknotes/Million Dollar Weekend.md

 1. Most people: Overthink first, act later.
 2. Every successful entrepreneur: Act first, figure it out later

-Any analysis ahead of action is purely speculation
+Any analysis ahead of action is purely speculation.

 a simple mission to hit a monthly revenue number is the most effective form of early motivation.